-Other preventive measures for conflicts over land tenure are given consideration through subsidies awarded.
-Nevertheless, according to the analysis made, in Mexico the ownership of emissions avoided is not linked to land tenure.
+Other preventive measures to avoid conflicts over land tenure are given consideration through subsidies awarded.
 The investment programs of the IRE bring together and align the various government supports that can have an effect on the rural areas situated in the area of intervention.